anasima189/Discord-Make-Bot/README.md

 https://discord.com/developers/applications click to link And Connect your discord account!
 <p>
 <h2> Warning ! </h2>
+To create a bot, you need to enable 2-step verification on your discord account.!
 <hr/>
 <p>
 To create a bot, you need to enable 2-step verification on your discord account.!